tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 Rather than determining an exact time for your work or break, you base your actions on the previous step you took (with the helpful guidance of a timer).

 While not a habit in the way we normally talk about them, meetings can also provide anchors for habit stacking.
-Consider the following, "After I am done with stand up, I will take a 15 minute walking break."
+Consider the following, "after I am done with stand up, I will take a 15 minute walking break."
 I like tying activities to meetings because I know I will already have context switched out of my coding project for the day.
 Breaking after a meeting can help clear out some of the attention residue as I begin getting into the problem headspace.

 ##### Time-block Planning